ifnspaml/GIAnT/README.md

 ## Prerequisites
 ### Using GIAnT (compiled)
 - [Matlab runtime 2015b](https://de.mathworks.com/products/compiler/matlab-runtime.html)
-- [FFMPEG](https://www.ffmpeg.org/download.html) (ffmpeg, ffplay and ffprobe).
-You may want to download the executable files if you are not familiar with compiling source code.
+- [FFMPEG](https://www.ffmpeg.org/download.html).
+You may want to download the executable file ffmpeg.exe if you are not familiar with compiling source code.

 ### For editing and compiling the source code (optional)
 - [Matlab 2015b](https://de.mathworks.com/) or higher